 After my dad passed away in 2010, my mom moved in with us.
 With her in our home I knew it was time to retire again but not being one to sit still for too long I realized I would finally be able to take that art set out of the closet.
 In the summer of 2012 I started to attend a drop in art class at Nadine’s Fine Arts.
 I created my first piece and was thrilled with the result.

 I began with acrylic paints but after a health scare year I thought I would attend a class on “Zen” Doodling and have now discovered a whole new world of meditative art.
 I slowly worked from black and white to color and now call my pieces “Happy Art”.

 Art has been incredibly rewarding for me and as one project is being finished I am already planning the next one.
 I love being able to let my imagination flow into each piece and I can get so lost at the drawing board that hours seem to slip by in what seems like minutes.

 Although I now only create my garden in pots on the deck, I can create flowers and gardens in my art.
 Creating new pieces of art has become my form of meditation and every moment soothes my soul and brings me peace.

-Check out my Happy Art Gallery to see whimsical greeting cards, seasonal greeting cards, open edition fine art prints, coloring books, children's books, and art on fabric.
+Check out my Happy Art Gallery to see whimsical greeting cards, seasonal greeting cards, puzzles and open edition art prints, colouring books, calendars, children's books, and art on fabric.

 “In all things of nature, there is something of the marvelous”